Russians try to block city, cement gains in eastern Ukraine | Law-Order

 In the north, about 20 rockets were fired from Belarus into the Chernihiv region, the Ukrainian military said.

-Russian President Vladimir Putin and Belarusian President Alexander Lukashenko were to meet on Saturday in St. Petersburg.
+Russian President Vladimir Putin met Belarusian President Alexander Lukashenko on Saturday in St. Petersburg and told him during a televised portion of the meeting that Russia would supply Belarus with the Iskander-M short-range ballistic missile system in the coming months.

+Putin noted that the missiles can carry nuclear as well as conventional warheads.
+Russia has launched several Iskander missiles into Ukraine during the war.

 A senior US defence official, speaking in Washington on condition of anonymity, on Friday called the Ukrainians' move out of Sievierodonetsk a “tactical retrograde” to consolidate forces into positions where they can better defend themselves.